GrayStar/react-ts-boilerplate/README.md

 ### `npm run start`

 Starts the node server.<br />
-Server runs at locally on port `8080`.
+Server runs locally on port `8080`.

-The node server is currently only used to populate configuration (`process.env`) variables at render time in production.
+The node server is currently only used to populate configuration (`process.env`) variables at run time in production.
 It does not need to be running during local development, as default configuration variables are provided by `@/lib/config/constants`.

 If you ever need to test your code against the server, create a production build of the react app using `npm run build`.
-Then start the node server point your browser to [http://localhost:8080](http://localhost:8080).
+Then start the node server and point your browser to [http://localhost:8080](http://localhost:8080).